 A quick backstory on the beef: Kiedis saw the Faith No More video for the song ''Epic'', and accused Patton of stealing his stage moves and imitating his style.
 Kiedis was also suspected of getting Mr. Bungle blacklisted from some festive show dates in the late nineties.

 Patton has also worked in great length with jazz experimentalist John Zorn on many projects, such as Hemophiliac, and along with Trevor Dunn also in Moonchild Trio.
 Mike has also contributed vocals to John Zorn's studio work appearing on albums as far back as 1992, all the way up to 2015.

-Another Patton project with Dan the Automator is Lovage, a trip hop down tempo type project with a female vocalist.
-Thier only album, Music To Make Love To Your Old Lady By, was put on in 2001.
+Another Patton project with Dan the Automator is Lovage, a trip-hop downtempo type project with a female vocalist.
+Their only album, Music To Make Love To Your Old Lady By, was put on in 2001.

 Patton has recorded various solo albums starting with Adult Themes For Voice, which were recordings of Mike basically screaming and making noises with electronic manipulation, not really songs in a conventional sense.
 A second project, Pranzo Oltranzista followed with collaborations from John Zorn on it in 1997.

-In 2010, Mike released Mondo Cane, a compilation album of 50's and 60's Italian pop songs.
-Featuring a huge orchestra and a fifteen piece backing band, the songs were sung in Italian by Mike who is fluent in the language.
+In 2010, Mike released Mondo Cane, a compilation album of the '50s and '60s Italian pop songs.
+Featuring a huge orchestra and a fifteen-piece backing band, the songs were sung in Italian by Mike who is fluent in the language.